MaxZeb/Machine_Learning-BGSE/README.md

 # Machine Learning Coursework - BGSE
-This repository includes some implementations done for the master's course in machine learning thought by Gabor Lugosi (http://www.econ.upf.edu/~lugosi/).
+This repository includes some implementations done for the master's course in machine learning taught by Gabor Lugosi (http://www.econ.upf.edu/~lugosi/).

 Alongside mostly theoretical problem sets, there were also practical problems to solve through implementations and simulations.
 These are four example simulation tasks:
 1. Random Projections into two dimensions